Arduino IDE vs Arduino Control Center

 Arduino Control Center firmware(compiled code) is developed in Arduino IDE with Arduino libraries for Arduino hardware - Arduino Nano, Arduino Uno and Arduino Mega and clones based on ATmega2560 and 328P Atmel microcontrollers.

-Arduino Control Center wouldn't exists without Arduino hardware, yet in can be used in any projects based on these microcontrollers, as long as attached hardware is supported by Arduino Control Center.
+Arduino Control Center wouldn't exist without Arduino hardware, yet it can be used in any projects based on these microcontrollers, as long as the attached hardware is supported by Arduino Control Center.